Pleban\'ski-Demia\'nski \`a la Ehlers-Harrison: Exact Rotating and Accelerating Type I Black Holes: Introduction

 A distinctive observation has been made concerning the PD hierarchy of solutions, revealing the absence of a nonrotating limit when both acceleration and NUT charge are present \cite{Griffiths:2009dfa}.
 This led to the conjecture that accelerating NUT black holes may not exist, or, if they do exist, that they do not belong to the PD class, suggesting that they might not be found among algebraically special spacetimes.
 Despite the inherent challenges in understanding accelerating NUT spacetimes, Chang, Mann, and Stelea managed to construct a sort of accelerating NUT black hole in their seminal work~\cite{Chng:2006gh}, employing intricate solution-generating techniques.
-Based on the SL(2,$\mathbb{R}$) symmetry of a reduced Lagrangian obtained via dimensional reduction of the four-dimensional GR Lagrangian along the time direction, they successfully demonstrated that, with an accelerating version of the Zipoy--Voorhees line element~\cite{Griffiths:2009dfa} as a seed, one can obtain a new solution which correctly reduces to the Taub--NUT black hole in the zero-acceleration limit, while it also assumes the standard form of the C-metric in a certain parameter limit.
-Thorough analysis of this solution was later conducted by Podolsk\'y and Vr\'atny~\cite{Podolsky:2020xkf}, who showed that it represents a genuine accelerating NUT black hole, and, moreover, that it falls under algebraic type I, thereby being algebraically general.
+Based on the SL(2,$\mathbb{R}$) symmetry of a reduced Lagrangian obtained via dimensional reduction of the four-dimensional GR Lagrangian along the time direction, they successfully demonstrated that, with an accelerating version of the Zipoy--Voorhees line element~\cite{Griffiths:2009dfa} as a seed, one can obtain a new solution which correctly reduces to the Taub--NUT black hole in the zero-acceleration limit, while it also assumes the standard form of the C-metric in a certain parameter limit. {Thorough analysis of this solution was later conducted by Podolsk\'y and Vr\'atny~\cite{Podolsky:2020xkf}, showing that it represents a genuine accelerating NUT black hole, and, moreover, that it falls under algebraic type I, thereby being algebraically general.
 Consequently, the aforementioned solution is not included in the PD family.
-Furthermore, one of its notable features is the imbuing of both the black hole and accelerating horizons with a NUT charge.
-As a result, the background spacetime is no longer represented solely by the Rindler line element, but rather by its NUT generalization, which turns to be of type I. Remarkably, the NUT parameter not only enters the black hole horizons but the accelerating horizons as well, as it can be directly observed from the structure of the lapse function \cite{Podolsky:2020xkf,Barrientos:2023tqb,Astorino:2023elf}.
+Remarkably, the NUT parameter not only enters the black hole horizons but the accelerating horizons as well, as it can be directly observed from the structure of the lapse function \cite{Podolsky:2020xkf,Barrientos:2023tqb,Astorino:2023elf}.}